drytoastman/scorekeeperfrontend/docs/registration.md

 # Before the Event
-1. Download/Merge using the [DataSync tool from the TrayMonitor](datasync.md)
+1. Download/Merge from the [Sync tool int the status Window](datasync.md)

 # During Registration